- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 All audio tracks on your iPod® can be selected from the multimedia system screen.

-Note: Once connected to the audio system, you cannot control playback directly from the iPod®.
-You can only control the unit through the system.
-Use an iPod® cable exclusively for iPod® when connecting the iPod® to the USB port.
+Note: Once connected to the audio system, you will not be able to control playback directly from the iPod®.
+You will only be able to control the device through the system.
+Use an iPod® cable exclusively for iPod® when connecting your iPod® to the USB port.

 Bluetooth® connection